psf/request-for/2019-Q1-PyPI/RFI.md

 Regular meetings will be held to coordinate efforts between the project managers, backend developers, and frontend developers.

 Status reporting during these meetings as well as regular summaries will be required.
-Additionally, participation on the public issue tracker and code review tooling for the project will be required.
+Additionally, participation on the [public issue tracker](https://github.com/pypa/warehouse/issues) and submission of changes via [code review](https://github.com/pypa/warehouse/pulls) for the project will be required.